IPA - Image Processing Algorithms

 Supported types: 8-bit

-and rawOutput
+conversionType and rawOutput see combine.

 Supported types: Byte

-, and
+test, and

-assigns the resulting pixel with either match
+assigns the resulting pixel with either match or mismatch value.

-scalars can be either integers
+All test, match, and mismatch scalars can be either integers

-operator is similar to threshold ),
+( in which case mask operator is similar to threshold ),

 or image objects.
 If the image objects passed, they must be of the same